euribe98/clm_poc/README.md

 nlp = spacy.load("en_core_web_sm")

 ### test the code via flask web app
+navigate to the test folder <br>
+Create a directory called data at the same level as the python notebook or script.
+Drop the contract files in data (note: currently only pdf is supported).
 <b>start the test web app:</b>  python server.py <br>
 <b>open this url in web browser:</b>  http://127.0.0.1:5000/ <br>